 Arizona emergency ballots

 Some states have special procedures that allow you to obtain an emergency ballot if a medical or other emergency occurs after the standard absentee ballot application window.Emergency Ballot Rules

-If you are admitted to a hospital after 5PM on the second Friday preceding Election Day and before 5PM on Election Day, you may request the county recorder or other officer in charge of elections to provide a special election board with a ballot at your place of confinement.
+You can apply for an emergency absentee ballot if you are admitted to the hospital after 5pm on the second Friday before Election Day and before 5pm on Election Day.
 You will have to provide identification and sign a statement affirming that you have or are experiencing an emergency.

 - Emergency ballot request ends 5PM on Election Day

 - Emergency ballot return deadline is Election Day